glouppe/info8010-deep-learning/lecture7.md

 -\nabla\_\theta L(\theta,\phi) \\\\
 \nabla\_\phi L(\theta,\phi)
 \end{pmatrix},$$
-which corresponds to training GANs with infinitely small learning rate:
+which corresponds to training GANs with infinitely small learning rate $h \to 0$:
 - if all eigenvalues of the Jacobian $v'(\theta^\*,\phi^\*)$ at a stationary point $(\theta^\*,\phi^\*)$ have negative real-part, the continuous system converges locally to $(\theta^\*,\phi^\*)$;
 - if $v'(\theta^\*,\phi^\*)$ has eigenvalues with positive real-part, the continuous system is not locally convergent.
 - if all eigenvalues have zero real-part, it can be convergent, divergent or neither.